 Stavanger, Norway

 Ki-Aikido combines training the mind with training the body.
 Mind moves body.
-Therefore, Ki-Aikido does not focus on repetition of different techniques, but primarily on training the mind, through which bodily movements become stronger.
+Therefore, Ki-Aikido does not focus on mechanical repetition of techniques, but primarily on training the mind, through which bodily movements become stronger.

 Ki-Aikido is suitable for men and women of all ages, and does not require physical strength.